Psychoanalysis: United States

-Some psychoanalytic training has been set up as a post-doctoral fellowship in university settings, such as at Duke University, Yale University, New York University, Adelphi University and Columbia University.
+Some psychoanalytic training has been set up as a post-doctoral fellowship in university settings, such as at Duke University, Yale University, New York University, Adelphi University, and Columbia University.
 Other psychoanalytic institutes may not be directly associated with universities, but the faculty at those institutes usually hold contemporaneous faculty positions with psychology Ph.D. programs and/or with medical school psychiatry residency programs.

 In recent decades, some graduate schools and psychoanalytic institutions have developed programs leading to doctoral degrees in psychoanalysis.
 Several institutions in the United States have offered such degrees, such as the Boston Graduate School of Psychoanalysis (which awards the Doctor of Psychoanalysis or Psya.D. degree) and the Center for Psychoanalytic Study in Chicago, Illinois, (which awarded the D.Psa. degree).
 In addition, a number of psychoanalytic training institutes in California historically awarded doctoral degrees (including Ph.D. and Psy.D. degrees), including the Institute of Contemporary Psychoanalysis, the Los Angeles Psychoanalytic Society and Institute, the New Center for Psychoanalysis, the Newport Psychoanalytic Institute, the Psychoanalytic Center of California, and Psychoanalytic Institute of Northern California, and the Southern California Psychoanalytic Institute and Society.
 Internationally, several universities award doctoral degrees in psychoanalysis and psychoanalytic studies, including University College London and the University of Essex.

 The IPA is the world's primary accrediting and regulatory body for psychoanalysis.
-Their mission is to assure the continued vigor and development of psychoanalysis for the benefit of psychoanalytic patients.
+Their mission is to ensure the continued vigor and development of psychoanalysis for the benefit of psychoanalytic patients.
 It works in partnership with its 70 constituent organizations in 33 countries to support 11,500 members.
-In the US, there are 77 psychoanalytical organizations, institutes and associations, which are spread across the states.
-APsaA has 38 affiliated societies which have 10 or more active members who practice in a given geographical area.
-The aims of APsaA and other psychoanalytical organizations are: to provide ongoing educational opportunities for its members, stimulate the development and research of psychoanalysis, provide training, and organize conferences.
+In the US, there are 77 psychoanalytical organizations, institutes, and associations, which are spread across the states.
+APsA has 38 affiliated societies which have 10 or more active members who practice in a given geographical area.
+The aims of APsA and other psychoanalytical organizations are: to provide ongoing educational opportunities for its members, stimulate the development and research of psychoanalysis, provide training, and organize conferences.
 There are eight affiliated study groups in the United States.
 A study group is the first level of integration of a psychoanalytical body within the IPA, followed by a provisional society and finally a member society.